-Home > Wellness Resources > Health Library > Blood Clot in a Vein
+Home > Be Healthy > Health Library > Formation of a blood clot in a vein

-Normally, one-way valves in the veins keep blood flowing up toward the heart.
+Normally, one-way valves in the veins keep blood flowing to the heart.

-If red blood cells become trapped around a valve, a blood clot might form.
-This blood clot can stop the flow of blood in that vein.
+When a blood clot gets large enough, it can stop the flow of blood in the vein.

 Current as of: